 in your company, and (c) are designed to execute arbitrary code.
 That is a terrifying combination from a security

-perspective, and it’s why deployment servers are particularly
+perspective, and it’s why deployment servers are

 tempting